PhysicsOfMobility/ridepy/doc/overview.rst

 .. highlight:: python

-Here we describe the design of theSimulator, and how to get started with using it to run simulations.
+Here we describe the design of ridepy, and how to get started with using it to run simulations.
 We also describe how to specify new dispatching algorithms and new transport spaces.